pipewrk/geekist.co/cm7zkxrh4000009jl9ukp67va.md

 ### AI in Coding went from Novelty to Necessity (Almost)

-Back then, [AWS Lambda and serverless computing felt revolutionary](https://siliconangle.com/2017/08/15/a-cloud-guru-uses-lambda-and-api-gateway-to-build-serverless-company-awssummit/).
+[AWS Lambda](https://siliconangle.com/2017/08/15/a-cloud-guru-uses-lambda-and-api-gateway-to-build-serverless-company-awssummit/) and serverless computing?
+Pure Revolution.
 Today we have coding platforms that generate entire apps for you (It can, but the stuff it generates is quite rudimentary).
 I have never once thought (nor will I believe) that coding can be completely replaced by AI - yet!

 The reason I say this is because I have spent much more time debugging AI-generated code than I would my own.
 To start with, I wouldn’t have written many things the way it would, having learnt so much over the years, I structure things wildly different from the common scenarios that LLMs are trained with.
 But while AI-generated code still has a long way to go, its real value emerges elsewhere…